isabella232/WIPs-IETF-draft-hashed-elision/draft-appelcline-hashed-elision.md

 # Privacy Considerations

-As outlined, the concept of hashed data elision and, more specifically the Gordian Envelope specification, provide a wide variety of privacy advancements.
+As outlined, the general concept of hashed data elision and the specific design of Gordian Envelope provide a wide variety of privacy advancements.
+They offer strong support for Data Minimization and other guidelines found in RFC 6973 and RFC 8280.

 The biggest remaining privacy concern is of accidental correlation that can arise if different parties have different versions of the same data, which has been elided in different ways.
 This is currently seen as an acceptable side-effect of an elision system that allows for Authenticity and Integrity in the system, and can be offset by careful creation of Envelope structures, such as gathering small groups of data into distinct, elided branches.